dparksports/multiviewgeometry/README.md

 ## Why another platform?

-- To support an independent implemenation, not depending on commercial libraries provided by NVIDA, Intel, AMD, and others.
+- To provide an independent implemenation for the public, without having the dependency on any commercial libraries.

 ## What's the implementation roadmap?